jldbc/pybaseball/docs/playerid_lookup.md

 # Player ID Lookup

+## Single Player Lookup

-`playerid_lookup(last, first=None)`
+`playerid_lookup(last, first=None, fuzzy=False)`

 Look up a player's MLBAM, Retrosheet, FanGraphs, and Baseball Reference ID by name.

 ## Arguments
 `last:` String.
-Optional.
 The player's last name.
 Case insensitive.

 `first:` String.
 Optional.
 The player's first name.
 Case insensitive.

-`player_list:` List.
+`fuzzy:` Boolean.
 Optional.
-A list of last names or last names comma first name.
-Case insensitive.
+Search for inexact name matches, the 5 closest will be returned.

 Providing last name only will return all available id data for players with that last name (this will return several rows for a common last name like Jones, for example.)
 If multiple players exist for a (last name, first name) pair, you can figure out who's who by seeing their first and last years of play in the fields `mlb_played_first` and `mlb_played_last`.